⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 • Company’s processes

 This information can be delivered to an employee through orientation training.
-The training is usually conducted by the Human Resource department.
-However, for more specific training, some other departments may also provide design training programs such as Compliance Department, which is more about awareness of rules and regulations and internal controls.
+The Human Resources department usually conducts the training.
+However, for more specific training, some other departments may also provide design training programs, such as the Compliance Department, which is more about awareness of rules and regulations and internal controls.

 Does Orientation Training work for your organization?

-You can measure the orientation time in your organization by making a simple internal research.
+You can measure the orientation time in your organization by doing simple internal research.

 What is needed?

-You need to develop your own employee orientation program.
-Please refer to Employee Orientation Checklist developed by Canadian Centre for Occupational Health and Safety.
+You must develop a comprehensive employee training program that includes orientation.
+Please refer to the Employee Orientation Checklist developed by the Canadian Centre for Occupational Health and Safety.

-Employee orientation program can include the following information:
+An effective orientation program can cover the following areas:

 • safety,